Upper School Curriculum

 - Classroom time defined by inquiry and challenge, where skills built in the ninth and tenth grades provide the foundation for growth and learning.

-- One of the most iconic Community School Outdoor Program trips, the Junior Solo in Canyonlands National Park.
+- One of the most iconic Sun Valley Community School Outdoor Program trips, the Junior Solo in Canyonlands National Park.

 Academically, juniors can choose their English electives each term, and they complete their graduation requirements in math, science, language, and history, paving the way for a truly individually designed senior year.
 A typical course of study includes classes in three English electives, U.S. history, math, science, world languages, and additional electives.